Heselden History, Family Crest & Coats of Arms

-name Heselden comes from when the family resided in one of a variety of similarly-named places.
-The settlement of Heselden is in Durham
+The Anglo-Saxon name Heselden comes from when the family resided in one of a variety of similarly-named places.
+The parishes of Cold Hesleton (Hesleden) and Monk Hesleton (Hesleden) are in Durham.
+Both date back to Saxon times when they were collectively known as Heseldene c.
+1050 and literally meant "valley where hazels grow."

 Early Origins of the Heselden family

 The surname Heselden was first found in Sussex at ancient manor in or near Dallington.
 The name is derived from the Old English words hoesel + denu, which mean "Hazel" + "valley."
 Hazleton Abbey was an abbey in Gloucestershire.